sigristarisa/zupan-assignment/README.md

 ## Improvement
 - User research is heavily needed to implement what the users need.
 This step can determine how the order of the table data should be, how the interface/layout should be etc. The design I came up is all among assumption what the users "might" want to have, hence this design might not be the best solution.
 - It will be more user-friendly when the blurr effect for smaller screen would clear out once the user reach to the end of the table.
+- Styling for the sliders in filter can definitely be improved – having two thumbs in one slider required extra logic & styling that I couldn't acheive.
+Using Component UI would be faster with cleaner outcome.